When I first started my journey as a standardbred retrainer, I didn’t take much notice of the way my horses moved.

 Harness racehorses run on flat racetracks, with two massive straight lines and two long, sweeping bends.

-A harness racehorse is not required to turn, bend or change direction.
+A harness racehorse is not required to turn or change direction.

 Riding arenas are very small when compared to racetracks.

-The movements we ask our standardbreds to perform in arenas are completely new and require gymnastic abilities the horse simply will not have until run through rehabilitation and reconditioning activities.
+The movements we ask our standardbreds to perform in arenas are completely new and require gymnastic abilities the horse simply will not have until they’ve been through rehabilitation and reconditioning activities.

 It’s a lot like asking someone to do the splits….